-A letter from the interim division director
+A letter from the division co-directors

 Cognition and emotion are the fundamental building blocks of human behavior.
 Our division brings together faculty with expertise in understanding and treating the complex illnesses that arise when cognition (how we think, remember, and sense) and emotion (what and how we feel) are disrupted and/or go out of control.